Who Did Athena Turn Into A Spider

 Feminist Interpretations

 Feminist scholars have reinterpreted the myth of Arachne as a story of female empowerment and resistance against patriarchal structures.
-In this view, Arachne is seen as a talented and independent woman who dared to challenge the authority of a powerful goddess.
+Still, in this view, Arachne is seen as a talented and independent woman who dared to challenge the authority of a powerful goddess.
 Her transformation into a spider is interpreted as a symbol of the suppression of female creativity and the punishment of women who defy societal norms.

 Artistic Expression